JSBeachy/Edge_Aware_CPP/README.md

 - **`itertools`**: native
 - **`collections`**: native

-These python packages can be installed with the included 'requirements.txt' with the following command in the appropriate directory
+These Python packages can be installed with the included 'requirements.txt' with the following command in the appropriate directory.
 ```
 pip install -r requirements.txt
 ```